 However, by the time students reach the rhetoric stage, they are starting to get a clearer picture of where they would like to go and what they would like to do.
 If your student is not scientifically inclined, it is perfectly acceptable to scale back the suggested expectations to just the basic components laid out below.

 With that said, a good rhetoric stage classical science program should the following three basic components:

-- Textbook with Experiments — The students should be studying from a standard high school textbook, such as Campbell’s, Prentice Hall, or Science Matters.
+- Textbook with Experiments — The students should be studying from a standard high school textbook, such as Campbell’s, Prentice-Hall, or Science Matters.
 Plan to complete one text per year by having the students read through a section or two each week, taking notes as they go.
 If you choose, you can have them write a brief report about what they have learned once they are finished the full chapter.
 You will also need to add in experiments that coordinate with what they are studying.
-Some of the texts mentioned above will already have experiments in them, but for others, you will need add in an experiment book or design your own experiments.
+Some of the texts mentioned above will already have experiments in them, but for others, you will need to add in an experiment book or design your own experiments.

 - Events in Science — Depending on what the students are planning on doing, you can alter the level of rigor of this component.
 For a more rigorous curriculum, have the students read the original writings of great scientists, such as Hippocrates or Aristotle.
 For a more relaxed approach, have the students read books that have been written about the great scientists or the major events that have occurred in a given field.
 You can choose to have them read about scientists and events that coordinate with the historical period you are studying or you can have them take a look at the major events and scientists within the field of science you are examining.
 Either way, Barb from Harmony Art Mom has created a Squidoo lens on living books for high school science that can help you select suitable books.